 Feeding

-The breeder from whom you purchase your puppy will give you a supply of the food your puppy has been eating with specific instructions on how much to feed him.
-Any transition to another food type should be done gradually to avoid upsetting his stomach.
+The breeder from whom you purchase your puppy will give you a supply of the food your puppy has been eating, along with specific instructions on how much to feed them.
+Any transition to another food type should be done gradually to avoid upsetting their stomach.

 Care and Maintenance

 The Min Pin's smart appearance is easy to maintain.
 Toenails need to be trimmed every couple of weeks to prevent them from growing too long.
-Eyes and ears should be wiped regularly with a cotton wool pad dampened in warm water and cleaning his teeth on a regular basis is a discipline to be encouraged.
-While the occasional bath does him no harm, bathing him too regularly may dry his coat out.
-Instead brushing him regularly and wiping his coat with a damp cloth will keep his coat clean and shiny.
+Eyes and ears should be wiped regularly with a cotton wool pad dampened in warm water, and cleaning their teeth on a regular basis is a discipline to be encouraged.
+While the occasional bath does them no harm, bathing them too regularly may dry out their coat.
+Instead, brushing them regularly and wiping them with a damp cloth will keep their coat clean and shiny.

 Discover Dogs